 Understanding the Types of Brain Injuries

-After more than 34 years as a personal injury attorney, I have seen first-hand the anger and frustration a traumatic brain injury (TBI) can cause.
+After over thirty years, our Philadelphia personal injury lawyers have seen first-hand the anger and frustration a traumatic brain injury (TBI) can cause.
 The injured individual is frustrated because they are unable to do the things that they used to doing or are unable to achieve the quality of which they have become accustomed.
 Because the true impact of many TBIs is internal, family members and friends can fail to understand the full extent of the injury.
-At times, they may consider the injured’s improper actions or inability to complete tasks as “acting out”.
-However what they are actually witnessing is the true extent of the injury.
+At times, they may consider the injured’s improper actions or inability to complete tasks as “acting out.”
+However, what they are actually witnessing is the true extent of the injury.
 A greater understanding of the injury, its impacts, and the potential treatment options can help the injured along with friends and family better handle the situation.

 - nerve damage